umang-jalan/cron-expression-parser/README.md

 # cron-expression-parser
-Cron expression parser command line application or script which parses a cron string and expands each field to show the times at which it will run.
+Cron expression parser is a command line application which parses a cron string and expands each field to show the times at which it will run.

 _Supported Features_
 * Valid expression must have 5 parts followed by a command
 * An expression can contain following symbols
-    * Hyphens (-) : Allows a range if values , e.g., `1-12`
+    * Hyphens (-) : Allows a range of values , e.g., `1-12`
     * Comma (,) :  Allows multiple values or multiple sub expressions , e.g., `1,2,3,4` , `*/12,2-15,5`
     * Slash (/) : Allows intervals of values, e.g., `*/15` will  return values in intervals of 15
-    * Any Value (*) : Allows any value within defined boundary, e.g, if boundary is [1,30], then this will all values between [1,30]
+    * Any Value (*) : Allows any value within defined boundary, e.g., if boundary is [1,30], then this will return all values between [1,30]

 * Each time part has a fixed range which the given expression must satisfy
+    * Minute : 0-59
+    * Hour : 0-23
+    * Day of month : 1-31
     * Month : 1-12
     * Day of Week : 0-6
-    * Hour : 0-23
-    * Minute : 0-59
-    * Day of month : 1-31

 _Unsupported features_
 * special time strings, like @yearly, @monthly etc